kyctsang/Forum-App/README.md

 ## Author
 Casper Tsang
 Email: kayungtsang@gmail.com
-Please feel free to email if you have got any questions or recommendations to my project!
+Please feel free to email me if you have got any questions or recommendations to my project!